etorth/libnvc/README.md

 ```

 ### build
-libnvc use asio and mpack internally but hiden by pimpl.
+libnvc use asio, mpack and reproc internally but hiden by pimpl.
 so there is zero dependenct for user's building environment.

 ```bash